blog-post-banner

 13_6.png

-Setting Postback URL for Skro tracker
+Setting the postback URL for Skro

 [PLAIN]https://skrotrack.com/postback?clickId=REPLACE&payout=OPTIONAL&status=OPTIONAL&transactionId=OPTIONAL[/PLAIN]